shin3tky/detect_meteors/README.md

 During meteor shower events, manually reviewing thousands of RAW images to find meteors is tedious and time-consuming.
 This tool automates the initial detection process, allowing astrophotographers to quickly identify candidate images for further review.

+I developed this tool hoping it would be useful for fellow astrophotography enthusiasts who face the same challenge.

 ## Overview
 - **Fully automated**: NPF Rule-based optimization analyzes EXIF metadata (ISO, exposure, focal length) and scientifically tunes all detection parameters
 - **Scientifically validated**: 100% detection rate on real-world test dataset (Olympus OM-1, 1000+ RAW images)